 Samusocial at Gulledelle is a center that offers shelter for over 200 residents, most of whom are large families or single mothers with children.
-We currently have 3 different weekly projects available from Monday to Thursday.
+We currently have 3 different weekly projects available Tuesday and Thursday.

 STC is passionate about developing people, not just meeting needs.
 We want to help people learn!
 Reading can give energy, strength and skills, while helping people avoid boredom and depression.
 This could be particularly meaningful for homeless people and refugees who may encounter difficulties in having access to books.

 Honeysuckle is a shelter for women in crisis.
 Join us on Tuesday evenings from 20:00 to 21:30.
 This project encourages women to spend time together, after their children are in bed.
 We hope to offer strength through friendship, both with those we serve and with our volunteers.

 Every Monday, Tuesday, Wednesday, Thursday and Friday evening from 18:30 to 19:30 you can help serve dinner at Little Sisters of the Poor, an inspiring order of nuns who care for 100 elderly people in the Marolles.
 On Saturday and Sunday morning from 8.30-10am you can come to help make sandwiches.

 Every morning, bright (or dark) and early, asylum seekers line up outside the World Trade Center to apply for asylum.
 Our team serves breakfast to refugees every Monday and Tuesday morning from 6:30-8:30, rain (or snow) or shine.
 Considering all that they have been through, getting up a little early to greet them with breakfast and a smile is a very small sacrifice.

 We offer the opportunity to lead conversation tables in English (Tuesday) or Dutch (Thursday) on weekly project.
 The volunteers will work with teenagers from 12 to 20 years old, gathered into small groups, from 5 to 10 students.
 This project offers volunteers a truly unique teaching experience.